DrGnNatsu/Obsidian-Note/Principles of Programming Languages/C5 - Syntax Analysis.md

 - $X \rightarrow \varepsilon$ : Means $X$ can be erased (replaced with the empty string)
 ## Key Idea
 ---
-1. Begin with a string consisting of the start symbol "$S$"
+1. Begin with a string consisting of the start symbol $S$.
 2. Replace any non-terminal $X$ in the string by the right-hand side of some production.
 $$X \rightarrow {Y_1 \cdots Y_n}$$
 3. Repeat step 2 until there are no non-terminals in the string.